 When asylum seekers are detained, they are detained in immigration removal centres (IRC), usually under the same legal regime and in the same premises as other people subject to immigration detention.
-65% of immigration detainees in 2020 were asylum seekers.
-The centres consist of 7 IRC and 2 short-term holding facilities (STHF).
-The published statistics now include immigration detainees held in prisons; in 2020 there were 2,709 immigration detainees held in prison at some point during the year, but it is not known how many of these claimed asylum either prior to being detained or whilst in detention.
+53% of immigration detainees in 2021 were asylum seekers.
+The centres consist of 8 IRC and 2 short-term holding facilities (STHF).
+The published statistics now include immigration detainees held in prisons; there were 3,110 immigration detainees held in prison at some point during the year, but it is not known how many of these claimed asylum either prior to being detained or whilst in detention.

 Detention during the asylum decision-making process is not usual.
 Most asylum seekers whose claim has not yet been decided are at liberty on a status known as immigration bail.
 The main exception is in accelerated procedures.
-In Dublin and non-suspensive appeal cases, although the individual is not always detained, detention is more common than in the regular procedure.
+In on-suspensive appeal cases, although the individual is not always detained, detention is more common than in the regular procedure.

 If the person is already in immigration detention when they claim asylum, whether they are then released will be determined by whether criteria for detention continue to exist after the asylum claim has been made.
 These are the criteria set out in the section on Grounds for Detention.
 Making an asylum claim does not of itself secure release.
 Alternatively, if in the judgment of the Home Office official who screens the asylum application, the claim is capable of being decided quickly, the applicant may be transferred into fast track detention.
 This means remaining in immigration detention, but may mean a transfer to a different centre.